EV-OD/nepaliDate/DOCUMENTATION.md

 **App Name:** Date Bliss

 **Core Mission:** To provide a user-friendly and reliable tool for converting dates between Bikram Sambat (BS) and Gregorian (AD) calendars, and to offer information about Nepali holidays and events for specific BS months.
-The application also exposes an API for programmatic access to this calendar data.
+The application also exposes a Nepali Calendar API for programmatic access to this Bikram Sambat calendar data.

 **Tech Stack:**
 *   **Framework:** Next.js (with App Router)